Philips van Almonde

-Philips van Almonde (29 December 1644 – 6 January 1711) was a Dutch Lieutenant Admiral, who served in his nation’s maritime conflicts of the 17th and early 18th centuries.
+Philips van Almonde (29 December 1644 – 6 January 1711) was a Dutch States Navy officer who served in his nation's maritime conflicts of the 17th and early 18th centuries.

+History

 Philips was born in Den Briel, the son of Pieter Jansz van Almonde, a wealthy burgher.
 Van Almonde learned the maritime profession under his uncle, the frigate commander Jacob Cleidijck, becoming a cadet on his ship the Wapen van Dordrecht in 1661.
 He was appointed lieutenant in 1664 by the Admiralty of the Maze.
 During the Battle of Lowestoft in the Second Anglo-Dutch War he in 1665 took over command from his incapacitated uncle and was on return confirmed in his command on 14 August.
 He distinguished himself in the Four Days Battle of 11–14 June 1666, where Lieutenant-Admiral Michiel de Ruyter defeated a fleet under George Monck, 1st Duke of Albemarle.
 In 1667 he was made a full captain.
 In 1671 he was captain of the Harderwijk.

 On 6 October 1673, during the Third Anglo-Dutch War, he was made a Rear-Admiral, after having distinguished himself as captain of the Wassenaer in the Battle of Solebay and captain of the Delft during the Battle of Schooneveld and the Battle of Texel.

 In 1674 Van Almonde on the Ridderschap van Holland carried out actions against the French west coast.
 The following year, he accompanied Tromp's squadron in the Mediterranean.
 In late May and early June 1676 he commanded a squadron during the battles of Bornholm and Öland in the Baltic Sea as part of a Danish-Dutch fleet under Niels Juel and Cornelis Tromp.
 In the second battle the numerically superior Swedish navy was soundly defeated, granting naval supremacy to Denmark.
 In 1676, following De Ruyters' death, Van Almonde led the mediterranean fleet back to Holland.
 On 5 April 1684 he was appointed Vice-Admiral by the Admiralty of Amsterdam.
 During the Glorious Revolution he commanded the rear of stadtholder William III of Orange's invasion fleet.